VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 Here's how role-models actually work: someone performing-the-role inspires you to have confidence that you can also perform-*that*-role.
 Someone's only a role-model if they're sufficently similar to you that you can realistically imagine yourself in their role.
-Plenty of 2016 presidential hopefuls were authentically 'you doing you', but the biggest (token) role-model for young girls was Hillary Clinton, not because of 'you do you', but because she's a woman.
+Plenty of 2016 presidential hopefuls were authentically 'you doing you', but the biggest (token) role-model for young girls was Hillary Clinton, not because of 'you do you', but more because she's a woman.

-<sup><sub>[To discuss later is the obvious tokenism problem here, that diversity representation focuses on things outside people's control (sex/ethnicity) rather than things everyone can make an effort to improve (confidence/moral integrity).]</sub></sup>
+<sup><sub>[To discuss later is the obvious tokenism problem here, that pop diversity representation's focus is too narrow, focusing on traits which are outside people's control (sex/ethnicity), rather than things everyone can make an effort to improve (confidence/moral integrity).]</sub></sup>

-If what Voyd says is true, seeing people who are different from herself would inspire her to be be a self-confident superhero herself.
+If what Voyd says is true (what I called 'Inspirational Diversity'), seeing people who are different from herself would inspire her to be be a self-confident superhero herself.
 The fact is, Voyd only feels welcomed among her own people (superheroes).
 She clearly *isn't* inspired by unrelatable normie non-superheros 'doing you' (doing their normality) — they make her feel "like an Outcast".

-Therefore

-Mere representation and diversity by themselves aren't enough to inspire
+Therefore what Voyd says ('Diversity is Inspiring') isn't true, 'You doing *you*' does NOT 'inspire me to do me'. <sup><sub>Hence this post's title.</sub></sup> Mere diversity by itself isn't enough to inspire other people to confidently be themselves.

 So how *do* we inspire people to be confident and dignified?
 Being relatable is a start.
 If you're too garishly obstinate, and base your identity on being proud to stand out, the only people who'll get past your defenses are those as outlandish as you.

-But our interpreation also matters.
+But our interpretation also matters.
 Someone being relatable is only the groundwork, by itself that's insufficent to be inspiring.
 Rather than being daunted

 Let's presume anyone with the same race/gender/nationality as me is 'relatable', because I
 <sup><sub>[Logically we only have I→R, not I⇔R, so the entailment doesn't go backwards as in R→I.]</sub></sup>